The Kakimizu complex of a surface: Genus

 In addition, the link of $[(w_1, w_2, d_1\cup d_2)]$ contains vertices $[(u_1, u_2, e_1\cup e_2)]$ such that one component of $e_1 \cup e_2$, say $e_1$, is parallel to a component of $d_1 \cup d_2$, say $d_1$ and $S \backslash (d_1 \cup d_2 \cup e_1 \cup e_2)$ consists of two pairs of pants and one annulus.
 Seifert curves of this type can also be parametrized by $Q$, since $e_2$ is a curve in a twice punctured torus that partitions the punctures appropriately and $e_1$ is parallel to $d_1$.
 Note that, since the weights of $d_1, d_2$ are $w_1, w_2$, we must have

 In summary, $Kak(S, \alpha)$ is a tree each of whose vertices has a countably infinite discrete ({\it i.e.}, 0-dimensional) link.

 Recall that Johnson, Pelayo and Wilson showed that the Kakimizu complex of a knot in the 3-sphere is quasi-Euclidean.
-The Kakimizu complex of the genus 2 surface is a graph, thus hyperbolic.
+The Kakimizu complex of the genus 2 surface is an infinite graph, thus Gromov hyperbolic.
 In particular, it is not quasi-Euclidean.